mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/post_reset-password.md

 # POST /reset-password

 Resets a user's password with a password reset request.
-The password reset request must be marked as email-verified and, if the user has a second factor, it must be marked as 2FA-verfied.
+The password reset request must be marked as email-verified.

 On validation, it will mark the user's email as verified and invalidate all password reset requests linked to the user.